 - Snacks (cookies) and seasonal fresh fruits every day

 - All government, local taxes, and official expenses

-- Souvenir - company's T-shirt & cap
+- Souvenir - a company's T-shirt & a cap

-- Discovery World Trekking trek achievement certificate
+- Discovery World Trekking trek appreciation certificate after the successful trek

 - Farewell dinner in Kathmandu at the end of the trek